cl8n/project-loved-web/README.md

 ### Bridge package

 The `bridge` directory contains a package required by both the client and server.
-It's built automatically during the containers' startup, but you will need to rebuild it yourself if changes are made:
+You will need to rebuild it yourself if changes are made:

 ```
-docker compose exec assets sh -c 'cd /app/bridge && npm install && npm run build-no-lint'
+docker compose run --rm assets sh -c 'cd /app/bridge && npm install && npm run build-no-lint'
 ```

 ...and reinstall it in `client` and `server`, if its dependencies change:

 ```
-docker compose exec assets npm install
+docker compose run --rm assets npm install
-docker compose exec api npm install
+docker compose run --rm api npm install
 ```

-### File permissions

-Note that the docker containers are running their commands as root, and any files created by them (build artifacts, Node packages, etc.) will be owned by the user with the matching ID on the host (typically also root).
-Different hosts may behave differently in this case.
-It's safe to claim ownership of these files on the host if necessary.

 ## Deployment